Joe Joyce vs Joseph Parker is finally set for Saturday September 24 in a heavyweight showdown with huge world title ramifications.

 Joyce is ranked #1 by the WBO and Parker is #2 – whoever wins this one is next in line for a shot at the winner of Usyk vs Joshua 2.

 Joyce vs Parker Weights

-The weighin for the bout will take place Friday September 23, 2022 in Manchester, England.
+The weighin for the bout took place Friday in Manchester, England.

 Joe Joyce Record

 Joyce is no spring chicken at the age of 36 – he had a long and storied amateur career which brought him Olympic silver in Rio in 2016.
 He lost a controversial decision to Frenchman Tony Yoka in the final.

 Since then the Londoner has built a 14-0 pro resume (13 wins inside distance), topped by a brilliant win over the then unbeaten ‘next big thing’ Daniel Dubois in November 2020.
 That night Joyce was terrific, using his granite chin to handle everything ‘Dynamite’ threw at him, and all the while using a stiff jab to bust up Daniel’s eye.

 In the end that night Dubois, no longer able to see out of a fractured eye socket, took a knee in the 10th.
 He had found out the hard way what a lot of opponents already knew – Joyce may not look cultured but he is almost impossible to hurt, is a heavy hitter and he will not stop coming forward.
 Like a boxing version of Michael Myers.

 Since that night Joyce has also easily disposed of French warhorse Carlos Takam, and is now absolutely ready for the big time.